jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

     ```python
             self.assertIsNone(None)
     ```
-    the terminal shows passing tests and we now know that in python
+    we see passing tests in the terminal and can conclude that in python
     - `None` is `None`
     - `True` is not `None`
     - `False` is not `None`

-Which of the `assert` statements do you prefer when testing `None`?
+Which of these `assert` statements do you prefer when testing `None`?
 - `assert x is None`
 - `self.assertIsNone(x)`